BigDataIA-Spring2023-Team-01/WaveHands/README.md

 Note: This will download around 5GB of dataset to the data/ directory.
 This will be needed to create the sign language videos.
 Always run the above commands in sequence

-5.We will run the docker compose command which will initiate all the containers and volumes needed and will startup the project
+5. We will run the docker compose command which will initiate all the containers and volumes needed and will startup the project

 ``````````````````````
 docker-compose build